 V. Methods for Surveillance: Surveillance for alpha-gal syndrome should use the recommended sources of data and the extent of coverage listed in Table V.

 The most common data source for case ascertainment will be laboratory reporting, followed by clinician reporting.
-Laboratories should generate reports of positive alpha-gal specific IgE tests.
+Laboratories should generate reports of positive alpha-gal sIgE tests.
 Clinical information will be obtained from clinician reporting or manual review of medical records.
 Hospital discharge data may be used as supplementary method for case finding.

-An alpha-gal specific IgE test along with compatible clinical symptoms are required for confirmed cases.
+An alpha-gal sIgE test along with compatible clinical symptoms are required for confirmed cases.
 These data will be collected via laboratory and clinician reporting.
-Allergy skin testing results consistent with alpha-gal allergy and compatible clinical symptoms are necessary for a probable case classification, therefore clinician reporting of these results will be required.
-A positive alpha-gal specific IgE test without corresponding clinical information is sufficient for a suspect case classification, and these data will be collected via laboratory reporting.
+Allergy skin testing results consistent with alpha-gal allergy and compatible clinical symptoms are necessary for a probable case classification; therefore, clinician reporting of these results will be required.
+A positive alpha-gal sIgE test without corresponding clinical information is sufficient for a suspect case classification, and these data will be collected via laboratory reporting.